OpenZWave/Thrift4OZW/README-OpenZWave.txt

 ---------------------------------------------------------------------
 TALKING TO THE OPENZWAVE THRIFT SERVER
 ---------------------------------------------------------------------
-OK, you have the server binary (./main) either precompiled or you did it yourself.
+OK, you have the server binary (./ozwd) either precompiled or you did it yourself.
 Fine.
-- Install a STOMP Server (gem install stompserver), or if you're on Ruby 1.9 from git: git clone git://github.com/gmallard/stompserver_ng.git cd stompserver_ng sudo ruby setup.rb
+- Install a STOMP Server (gem install stompserver), or if you're on Ruby 1.9 install stompserver_ng from git: git clone git://github.com/gmallard/stompserver_ng.git cd stompserver_ng sudo ruby1.9.1 setup.rb
 Then, run it with the debug flag (stompserver_ng -d).
 It will route all notifications from OZW to anywhere you want it to.
 - Hook up your favourite USB controller at /dev/ttyUSB0 (sorry its hardcoded for the